A guide to the importance of music in our everyday lives

 You can build this connection by talking to the person about the music and why it means so much to them and you.

 Music offers you the opportunity to meet people you would have never met otherwise.
 There is no better feeling than singing your favorite song at a concert, knowing that all the people in the room with you are connected to you through the music.

 At concerts, festivals, and online forums, you can meet people who love the same music as you.
 You can talk to them and get to know them – you may be surprised when you make some really good friends this way.

 Another benefit of using music to strengthen the relationships in your life is that you can use it as an excuse to see the people you know more.

 People are more likely to make the effort to attend an event if they are interested in the theme or the premise.
 So, if you theme a party around a band, invite people to attend a concert, or invite your friends to a genre themed night at a club – then they are much more likely to attend and have a good time.

-Hosting an album listening party is also a good excuse to have your friends over.
+Hosting an album listening party with the nostalgic feel of a great portable turntable or record player with built-in speakers is a great excuse to have your friends over.
 You can serve food themed around the artist and/or the album, as well as make custom cocktails for the evening.